-At December 31, 2015 At March 31, 2016
+At December 31, 2015 At September 30, 2016

-Advertiser A 22%
+Advertiser A 14% 21%

-Advertiser B 28% 28%
+Advertiser B 28% 20%

-Advertiser C 19% 11%
+Advertiser C 19% 13%

 In certain cases, the Company may engage directly with one or more advertising agencies who act on an advertiser's behalf.
 In addition, an advertising agency may represent more than one advertiser that utilizes the Company's products and services.
-For the three months ended March 31, 2015 and 2016, one advertising agency represented 19% and 22% of consolidated revenue, respectively and as of December 31, 2015 and March 31, 2016, one advertising agency represented 22% of consolidated accounts receivable.
+One advertising agency represented 17% and 19% of consolidated revenue for the three and nine months ended September 30, 2015, respectively, and 19% and 21% of consolidated revenue for the three and nine months ended September 30, 2016, respectively.
+This same advertising agency represented 22% and 11% of consolidated accounts receivable as of December 31, 2015 and September 30, 2016, respectively.
+One other advertising agency represented less than 10% of consolidated accounts receivable as of December 31, 2015, and 11% of consolidated accounts receivable as of September 30, 2016.